dionyc/clearme-demo/README.md

 ## Details

 * build with [create react app](https://github.com/facebookincubator/create-react-app).
 Check their page for more details.
-* The intent to use [Redux](http://redux.js.org) to manage state and props via store, actions and reducers
+* Use [Redux](http://redux.js.org) to manage state and props via store, actions and reducers

 ## Intall
 install dependencies and start local dev server http://localhost:3000/